jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 Here we normalise the vector which we are rotating around before calculating the rotation quaternion `q` and returning its rotation matrix using equation {eq}`quaternion-rotation-matrix-equation`

-Compile and run your program and you should see that nothing has changed.
+Compile and run your program, and you should see that nothing has changed.
 This is good news as we are now using efficient quaternion rotation to rotate the cubes and don't have to worry about gimbal lock.

 ### Calculating a quaternion from Euler angles

-Quaternions can be thought of as a orientation in 3D space.
+Quaternions can be thought of as an orientation in 3D space.
 Imagine a camera in the world space that is pointing in a particular direction.
 The direction in which the camera is pointing can be described with reference to the $x$, $y$ and $z$ axes in terms of the $pitch$ and $yaw$ Euler angles.
 Using the following abbreviations

 $$ \begin{align*}
     c_p &= \cos\left(\frac{pitch}{2}\right), &